 We hear so much about this MIL creature while growing up that she becomes some kind of scary monster in our mind.
-This is actually unfairly stereotyping and MIL-ist.
+This is unfairly stereotyping and MIL-ist.

 There are a few Monsters-in-law no doubt, but most MILs are normal people like us, mostly because some of us will become MILs one day in future.